wp-plugins/adaptive-images/readme.txt

  - Corrected basic PHP errors.
  - Corrected basic WordPress errors.
  - Now compatible with version 4.1.1.
+ - New document root takes into account installations in subdirectories.

 = 0.1 =

- - The version forked from https://github.com/JorgenHookham/WP-Resolutions.
+ - The version forked from the WP Resolutions plugin https://github.com/JorgenHookham/WP-Resolutions.
- - It does not work with WordPress version (at least) 4.1.1.
+ - This version does not work with WordPress anymore (at least version 4.1.1 and upwards).